survivejs/webpack-book/manuscript/styling/01_loading.md

 element.className = styles.redButton;
 ```

-Note that `body` remains as a global declaration still.
+`body` remains as a global declaration still.
 It's that `redButton` that makes the difference.
 You can build component-specific styles that don't leak elsewhere this way.

 CSS Modules provides also features like composition to make it even easier to work with your styles.
 You can also combine it with other loaders as long as you apply them before *css-loader*.